Future of Computer Vision : 2024 & Beyond

 1. Introduction to the Future of Computer Vision

 Computer vision is a field of artificial intelligence that enables machines to interpret and understand visual information from the world.
 As technology evolves, the future of computer vision holds immense potential across various industries, including healthcare, automotive, retail, and security.
-The integration of computer vision with other technologies, such as machine learning and deep learning, is paving the way for innovative applications and solutions that can significantly enhance operational efficiency and drive business growth.
+The integration and development of computer vision with other technologies, such as machine learning and deep learning, is paving the way for innovative applications and solutions that can significantly enhance operational efficiency and drive business growth.

 1.1.
 The rapid advancements in computer vision technology